 Ultra Purification System

-In the raw water after RO reverse osmosis membrane into pure water, but for some laboratories on the water quality requirements are very high, the water can not contain any impurities, which needs to go through the ultra-purification system, which can remove all the impurities in the water so that the pure water into ultra-pure water.
+In the raw water after RO reverse osmosis membrane into pure water, but for some laboratories, the water quality requirements are very high, the water can not contain any impurities, which needs to go through the ultra-purification system, which can remove all the impurities in the water so that the pure water into ultra-pure water.

 Water storage tank